 Nitrous oxide, commonly referred to as laughing gas, is a common form of sedation dentistry that is used to relax patients and relieve both adults and children from dental anxiety.
 The sedation effect is minimal and allows patients to remain conscious, but calm throughout the dental procedure.
 It is a safe and effective way to treat patients who have been avoiding the dentist out of fear.
 If you or someone you love is in need of dental treatment, but feeling nervous, call Dental on Central at (602) 266-1776.
-Our Phoenix nitrous oxide dentist can discuss using nitrous oxide as a solution to your dental anxiety or phobia.
+Our dentists can discuss using nitrous oxide as a solution to your dental anxiety or phobia.

 Once the nitrous oxide is decided to be the right choice of sedation for a patient, the dentist will hand the patient a mask.
 The patient will then breathe in a mix of half nitrous oxide and half oxygen.
 The sleepy and relaxing effects will come on quickly, and as long as the mask stays on.
 Once the procedure is completed and the mask removed, the side effects will wear off quickly.
 Oftentimes, patients are able to wait, then drive home.
 However, there are times when a ride home will be required.